educabilia/ohm-sorted/README.md

 Requirements
 ------------

-This plugin has been tested only with Ohm 1.3.2.
+This plugin works with Ohm versions higher than 0.1.3.

 Acknowledgements